vadagasy/waph-vadagasy/labs/lab3/README.md

 ## b.
 A Simple (Insecure) Login System with PHP/MySQL
-Here inorder to work on the database programming i have installed php-mysqli web driver and created a form and index.php.
-Form consists of details related to login page .
-Index.php consists of a checklogin function which is used to check the login details.
+To work with database programming, I installed the PHP-MySQLi extension, which enables PHP to interact with MySQL databases.
+Then, I created a form that serves as a login page, which collects username and password.
+Next, I created an `index.php` file that contains a `checklogin` function.
+This function is tasked with verifying the login details submitted through the form, checking them against the database to authenticate users.

 ```
 index.php